tinyx3k/ransomware.live/docs/profiles.md

 ## **hive**

->Hive is a strain of ransomware that was first discovered in June 2021.
-Hive was designed to be used by Ransomware-as-a-service providers, to enable novice cyber-criminals to launch ransomware attacks on healthcare providers, energy providers, charities, and retailers across the globe.
-In 2022 there was a switch from GoLang to Rust.
+> Hive is a strain of ransomware that was first discovered in June 2021.
+Hive was designed to be used by Ransomware-as-a-service providers, to enable novice cyber-criminals to launch ransomware attacks on healthcare providers, energy providers, charities, and retailers across the globe.In 2022 there was a switch from GoLang to Rust.

 _``_